No matter where you are in Peterborough or the surrounding area, we’re on it. Our top areas include:

 If you’re ready to get out on the road in Peterborough, take your pick from our manual and automatic driving lessons.

-Before getting into the driver’s seat, have a think about whether you’d prefer to take manual or automatic lessons.
+Before getting into the driver’s seat, have a think about whether you’d prefer to take manual or automatic driving lessons.
 A manual licence will qualify you to drive either type of car, whereas an automatic licence will only qualify you to drive automatic.

 If you’re going to be stuck waiting in traffic at the Queensgate roundabout on a regular basis, you might find an automatic car easier to drive as there’s no clutch to deal with.
 On the other hand, if you’re planning on cruising along the A1 every day then a manual car might give you more control.
 It’s a difficult choice so take your time to decide!